 The list below itemises all my publications.
 Among them are essays and op-eds that have appeared in mainstream media outlets.
 Media organisations periodically move their web content around (Foreign Policy has done this a few times), so older links to external web pages, blog posts and op-eds are prone to breakage – which makes it hard to keep track of where things are on the internet.
 I’ve included them in the bibliography, but I’ve also compiled them elsewhere on this site for ease of reference, along with their original URLs and citation information.

-- Analogies at Risk: International Boundaries, American Foreign Policy and the Sanctuary Decisions of 2001-2008.
+- Analogies at Risk: Afghanistan, Iraq and the American Sanctuary Decisions of 2001-2008.
 Under contract w.
 Hurst & Co.
 Publishers.

 - Making Sense of Proxy Wars: States, Surrogates and the Use of Force (Ed.).
 Lincoln, NE: Potomac Books / University of Nebraska Press, 2012.
 [PUBLISHER’S PAGE]